Skip to main content

 Other interesting facts:

 The “near-space airplane” operates as high as 21 kilometers (about 13 miles) above sea level, to enable measurements above most of Earth’s interfering atmosphere.
-Air-LUSI flies at night to observe the Moon with the telescope mounted inside a wing pod.
+Air-LUSI flies at night to observe the Moon with the telescope mounted inside a wing pod that is open to air that can be as cold as minus 60 degrees Celsius.
 A robotic mount keeps the telescope tracking the Moon, compensating for aircraft motion.

 Supported by:

-NIST, University of Maryland Baltimore County, NASA Headquarters, NASA Goddard, University of Guelph and U.S. Geological Survey
+NIST, University of Maryland Baltimore County, NASA Headquarters, NASA Goddard, University of Guelph, McMaster University and the U.S. Geological Survey

 Operated by:

-NIST, University of Maryland Baltimore County, NASA Goddard, NASA Armstrong, University of Guelph and US Geological Survey
+NIST, University of Maryland Baltimore County, NASA Goddard, NASA Armstrong, McMaster University and the U.S. Geological Survey

 Media